-34.3.13.3 EHT CQI feedback
+36.3.16.3 EHT CQI feedback

-If the TBD NDP Announcement frame requests CQI feedback, then upon receipt of the EHT sounding NDP, the beamformee computes CQI feedback as described in TBD.
-The CQI feedback, CQIs,r,u, for beamformee u in RU r for space-time stream s shall be estimated using the method described in TBD.
-The CQI values to be fed back are derived from quantized SNRs according to TBD.
+If the EHT NDP Announcement frame requests CQI feedback, then upon receipt of the EHT sounding NDP, the beamformee computes CQI feedback as described in 9.4.1.67d.
+The CQI feedback, CQIs,r,u, for beamformee u in RU r for space-time stream s shall be estimated using the method described in 9.4.1.67d.
+The CQI values to be fed back are derived from quantized SNRs according to Table 9-91h (Average SNR of RU index k for space-time stream i subfield)..
 The beamformee shall transmit the CQI feedback for space-time stream 1,…,Nc for each of the RU indices for which the CQI report is being requested by the beamformer.
 The beamformer may use the CQI feedback to determine the best range of RUs for a compressed beamforming/CQI report or for RU assignment during a subsequent MU transmissions.
 The actual use is implementation specific.